srijan-paul/snap/doc/manual.md

 ## Operator overloads

-Many snap operators can be overloaded to perform different actions.
+Many vyse operators can be overloaded to perform different actions.
 The overloading methods must exist somewhere up in the parent object hierarchy.
 Eg -